rouille/Toolkit/INSTALL.md

 ## Install HEALPix and CFITSIO
-You can get the files from our web page but we recommend that you get it directly from HEALPix people by registering at the following URL: https://sourceforge.net/projects/healpix.
-Once you have uncompressed HEALPix (`tar -xzvf Healpix_2.13a.tar.gz`), define an environment variable in your .cshrc, .bashrc or .whatevershrc named HEALPIX_DIR giving the full path of the HEALPix directory.
-For instance for bash:
+HEALPix is available at https://sourceforge.net/projects/healpix.
+Once you have uncompressed the tarball (`tar -xzvf Healpix_2.13a.tar.gz`), define the HEALPIX_DIR environment variable in your `.bashrc`.
 ```
-export HEALPIX_DIR=/Users/yourself/.../Healpix_2.13a
+export HEALPIX_DIR=/users/.../Healpix_2.13a
 ```
-You need to copy the file cfitsio3240.tar.gz in `$HEALPIX_DIR/src/cxx/libcfitsio/`.
-This file can be downloaded on: http://heasarc.gsfc.nasa.gov/fitsio/ and must be placed in `$HEALPIX_DIR/src/cxx/libcfitsio/` as a tar.gz.
-Then, create the CFITSIO_DIR environment variable in your .whatevershrc.
-For instance for bash:
+You need to copy the file `cfitsio3240.tar.gz` in `$HEALPIX_DIR/src/cxx/libcfitsio/`.
+This file can be downloaded on: http://heasarc.gsfc.nasa.gov/fitsio/.
+Then, create the following environment variable in your `.bashrc`:
 ```
 export CFITSIO_DIR=$HEALPIX_DIR
 ```